What's covered by third party motorcycle insurance?

 How much can I insure my motorcycle for?

-With Budget Direct, you can insure your motorbike for its market value or, in some cases, for an agreed value.
+With Budget Direct, you can insure your motorcycle for its market value or, in some cases, for an agreed value.

-Agreed value is the amount we agree to insure your bike for during each 12-month term of insurance.
+Agreed value is the amount we agree to insure your motorcycle for during each 12-month term of insurance.
+It includes any specified maximum value you have selected for additional accessories or modifications.

-The value for which your bike is covered is shown on your insurance certificate.
+The value for which your motorcycle is covered is shown on your insurance certificate.

 Does motorcycle insurance cover modifications?